`Otello,' Rossini's not Verdi's, staged in Philadelphia - NewsBreak

 `Otello,' Rossini's not Verdi's, staged in Philadelphia

-PHILADELPHIA (AP) — Rossini’s “Otello” premiered in 1816, and the musical adaptation of Shakespeare’s famous play was a hit for seven decades.
+Rossini’s “Otello” premiered in 1816, and the musical adaptation of Shakespeare 's famous play was a hit for seven decades.
 Then Verdi’s version debuted in 1887 and was acclaimed as a pinnacle of the art form, causing Rossini’s version to recede into a rarity.

 Opera Philadelphia excavated it Friday night at the Academy of Music for its O22 festival in a showcase for tenor Lawrence Brownlee, the company’s artistic adviser.